btrf/yt-dlp-gui/README.md

 ## Installation

-1. Clone or download this repository
+1. Download latest release
-2. Ensure yt-dlp and ffmpeg are installed
+2. Unpack archive
-3. Run the application: `python yt_dlp_gui.py`
+3. Run the application

 ## Usage

-1. Run the GUI by executing: `python yt_dlp_gui.py`
+1. Run the GUI by executing: `yt-dlp-gui.exe`
 2. Enter the video URL in the input field
 3. Select your download options:
    - Download type: Video + Audio, Audio Only, or Video Only